Franz Hofer

-Franz Hofer (November 27, 1902 – February 18, 1975) was, in the time of the Third Reich, the Nazi Gauleiter of the Tyrol and Vorarlberg.
-As the Nazi party chief for the Tirol/Vorarlberg province he was the most powerful figure in the region.
-As the area's supreme Nazi, Hofer dealt directly with Hitler or with the Führer's deputy, Martin Bormann.
-Hofer was not only the party chief but the Reichskommissar in charge of the Tirol-Vorarlberg defences.
+Franz Hofer (November 27, 1902 – February 18, 1975) was an Austrian Nazi politician.

+He was Gauleiter (party leader) in Tyrol and Vorarlberg and, during the Third Reich, the most powerful figure in the region.
+Hofer dealt directly with Adolf Hitler or with the Führer's secretary, Martin Bormann.

+Hofer was also the Reichskommissar in charge of the Tirol-Vorarlberg defences.
 His region embraced much of the suspected National Redoubt.
 Indeed, Hofer might well be considered the father of the Redoubt.